 F.4 Area advanced forwarding algorithm

-The area advanced forwarding algorithm includes mechanisms from the Greedy Forwarding (GF) algorithm (clause E.2) and the area contention-based forwarding (CBF) algorithm (clause F.3).
+The area advanced forwarding algorithm includes mechanisms from the Greedy Forwarding (GF) algorithm (annex E.2) and the area contention-based forwarding (CBF) algorithm (annex F.3).
 As such it is both sender-based and receiver-based.
 It also includes further enhancements of CBF in order to improve the efficiency and reliability.

 The relies on four main mechanisms: